Steven Sheffield

-Steven Sheffield (born March 4, 1988) is a former American football quarterback.
-He played for the Spokane Shock, San Antonio Talons and Pittsburgh Power of the Arena Football League.
+Steven Sheffield (born March 4, 1988) is an American former football quarterback.
+He played for the Spokane Shock, San Antonio Talons and Pittsburgh Power of the Arena Football League (AFL).

 He played collegiately for the Texas Tech Red Raiders for four seasons, throwing for a total of 1,578 yards, 17 touchdowns, and 5 interceptions.
 Sheffield's record as a starter was 4–0 during his college career.

-Early years and high school
+Early life

 Sheffield prepped at John B. Connally High School in Pflugerville, Texas, where he led CHS to the Texas Class AAAA State Semifinals in 2004 and 2005 and won the District 26-4A District Championship in 2004 and 2005.
 During his final two seasons, he led his teams to a combined 23–6 record.
 He was first-team all-district in 2004 and district MVP and All-Centex in 2005.
 He passed for 1,600 yards in 2004 and followed with 2,700 yards in 2005 and also completed 34 touchdown passes to six interceptions.
 He was involved in Fellowship of Christian Athletes while in CHS.
 He was recruited by mainly Division II schools, but was contacted by former Tech Coach Mike Leach after former Alabama Crimson Tide quarterback Greg McElroy backed out of his commitment to Tech and Sheffield was offered a preferred walk-on spot at Texas Tech, which he accepted.